 6. Ask what teachers see and what they suggest.

 Teachers may suggest strategies that have worked well for other students.
 They might also have ideas on how to adapt techniques to fit your child’s needs or improve strategies that haven’t worked for your child in the past.
 Together, you can come up with a plan for trying informal strategies to help your child in the classroom.

 Asking how you can help shows that you want to

-partner with the teacher to make sure everybody has a good year.
-It can make her feel supported and reassure her that you’re available for further communication.
-A teacher who feels supported may be more likely to reach out to you before a problem becomes large and unmanageable.
-Be sure to work out the best way for you to stay in touch.
-For example, does she prefer email or phone conversations?
+to make sure everybody has a good year.
+It can make them feel supported and reassure them that you’re available for further communication.
+Teachers who feels supported may be more likely to reach out to you before a problem becomes large and unmanageable.
+Be sure to work out the best way to stay in touch.
+For example, do they prefer email or phone conversations?

-For more tips on communicating with your child’s teacher, explore
+For more tips on communicating with your child’s teachers, explore

 that can get the ball rolling on a handful of topics.